kuangyu0801/kuangyu0801.github.io/README.md

 		+ work hand-in-hand with  CSD algorithm team  :weekly update meeting, test case design,
 		+ keep myself the latest spec release up-to-date and actively resolve ambiguity with Spec Review team when happened
 	- implementing and verifying functionality on simulation environment, FPGA, test chip, product with machine
-	- collaborating  with inter-team
 	- Performance for customer
 		+ CR handling solve issue with daily review meeting twice on phone call bubble chart
-		+ collaborating closely with intra-team(SW higher layer, test engineering,  FW, vendor), ovendor, and operator to resolve issue
+		+ collaborating closely with intra-team (SW higher layer, test engineering,  HW), external team(vendor, and operator) to resolve issue
 	- Tight Deadline
 		- 	design and review UT and IT test case on necessity basis
-		-
+		- start lean and verification at earliest possible (with overlapping developping p
 - **Result**:
 	- 2019, 5G functionality successfully verified with UXM 5G and Radio Communication Test Station MT8000A from Anritsu
 	- 2020, now the product is adopted with customer OPPO, VIVO, Xiaomi